qmlbook/qmlbook/en/ch03/index.rst

 * Debug mode: Retrieve information about a running application
 * Projects mode: Modify your projects run and build configuration
 * Analyze mode: For detecting memory leaks and profiling
-* Help mode: For people who need from time time read the Qt documentation
+* Help mode: Easy access to the Qt documentation

 Below the mode-selectors you will find the actual project-configuration selector and the run/debug